 In the midst of all the hustle and bustle of the season, remember to be kind to yourself.
 Cut yourself some slack and remember that, sometimes, simply doing something good enough is perfectly fine.

 Carve out some you time when you can.
 You might even wish to involve a partner and make it a fun, seasonal date.
 Barring any arctic blasts, the weather should allow you some chances to get outside and enjoy some fresh air.
-What better way to relax and step away from your stress than by visiting the Missouri Botanical Garden.
+What better way to relax and step away from your stress than by visiting the Missouri Botanical Garden?
 Make reservations for the annual Garden Glow or go for a leisurely afternoon stroll.

 You might also find it valuable to take a moment to enjoy a warm and cozy drink.
 These local coffee shops are among those featuring seasonal sippers:

-- Ivy Tartines’ S'mores latte
+- Ivy Tartines’ Cranberry thyme latte

 - Teleo Coffee’s Gingerbread latte